Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 ### Signing out

-The authentication toolkit library provides a `signOut` function on `AuthenticatorState` to clear stored credentials, revoke OAuth Tokens, and launch the browser to invalidate the IAP session if any IAP credentials are present.
+The authentication toolkit library provides a `signOut` function on `AuthenticatorState` to clear stored credentials, revoke OAuth Tokens, and launch the browser to invalidate the Identity-Aware Proxy (IAP) session if any IAP credentials are present.

 ```kotlin
 authenticatorState.signOut()